RoodzFernando/RoodzFernando/README.md

 ### A remote Full-Stack web-developer seeking his next adventure.
 ### I enjoy learning new things and connecting with people across a range of industries.
 If you ever want
 ### to bounce ideas off of me, please feel free to reach out.
+I am available for freelancing/remote work.
 <br>

 # More info about Me.